-- Do you consider them to be a rational thinker?
+- Do you consider them a rational thinker?

-Be careful that you don’t select an individual you know will provide support by agreeing with you.
-Don't be afraid to ask someone who you don't always agree with for their opinion, sometimes these individuals can be the most objective advisors.
+Be careful not to select an individual you know will provide support by agreeing with you.
+Don't be afraid to ask someone you don't always agree with for their opinion.
+Sometimes these individuals can be the most objective advisors.